- UCAS course code

 This unit aims to give students a basic grounding in the field of participatory music practice.

 The weekly sessions will challenge as well as inform.
-Assessment is undertaken through a group presentation (with written submission) in which students are asked to pitch their ideas for a project, and an individual essay.
+Assessment is undertaken through (1) a group presentation (with written submission) in which students pitch their ideas for a project, and (2) an individual coursework essay.

 Aims